Take to the virtual skies with these free flight simulators

 YSFlight — Windows, MacOS

-Sometimes it feels as though YSFlight hasn’t evolved much from its humble beginnings, but that’s not such a bad thing.
-The software is incredibly light on system resources — no surprise given the simulator’s basic design and less-than-impressive visuals — yet it still offers a robust set of built-in features.
+Sometimes it feels as though YSFlight has not evolved much from its humble beginnings, but that is not such a bad thing.
+The software is incredibly light on system resources — that is no surprise given the simulator’s basic design and less-than-impressive visuals — yet it still offers a robust set of built-in features.
 And for just a few megabytes, who can really complain?

 The sim provides more than 70 aircraft to choose from, spanning everything from the Blue Angels F-18 Hornet to an Apache helicopter, along with a wide array of maps that encompass a host of well-known regions from around the globe.
 Additional features, such as wind variables and a day-night component, can also be tweaked with relative ease.
-It’s a very customizable piece of software, allowing you to do anything from flying in Delta formation with AI wingmates to engaging in aerial dogfights with your friends.
+It’s a very customizable piece of software, allowing you to do anything from flying in Delta formation with artificial intelligence wingmates to engaging in aerial dogfights with your friends.
 While you do so, the Atari-esque HUB delivers details on in-flight speeds, elevation, direction, and other essential information.
 Gameplay footage can also be recorded and replayed directly within the program — a nice touch, to be sure — and YSFlight also includes joystick support as well as standard controls for your mouse and keyboard.

 The most incredible aspect of the game, however, is its homespun history.
 Soji Yamakawa, aka Captain YS, created the simulator on his own as a university project in 1999.
 He continued to develop the project as a hobby over the ensuing years, though, the software hasn’t received a substantial update in quite some time.
 There are far more beautiful flight sims out there, but YSFlight keeps it simple and still welcoming.